 Undertaking a via Ferrata does require sure-footedness, an adventurous spirit, and some stamina.
 If you suffer from vertigo and standing on steep ledges with a couple of hundred-meter drops below make you want to faint, then maybe you should choose one of the day hikes in the Dolomites instead.

 3. I have never done a via ferrata before.
 Do I need to hire a guide?

 When it comes down to my knowledge on via ferratas in the Italian Dolomites, this is the question I get asked most.
 I won’t give you a straight answer because whether you need a guide or not depends on a few things.

 Ask yourself, what is your risk tolerance.
 If your answer is low, then hiring a guide is a very good idea.

-However if you are a seasoned hiker, have pretty good orientation in the mountains, can follow route markings well and you have done a good prior research on how to use via ferrata equipment or have a friend coming along, who can teach you, then hiring a guide might be a waste of your money.
+However, if you are a seasoned hiker, have pretty good orientation in the mountains, can follow route markings well and you have done good prior research on how to use via ferrata equipment or have a friend coming along, who can teach you, then hiring a guide might be a waste of your money.
 They aren’t cheap after all!

-I was first introduced to the world of the Italian via ferratas by my partner.
+I was first introduced to the world of Italian via ferratas by my partner.
 He taught himself how to use the equipment a couple of years prior with the help of a youtube video.

 Before you set off on any route, you need the right equipment.
-This is probably a good time to mention that via ferrata equipment, unlike climbing equipment, is only meant to be used as an emergency equipment, in case of a fall.
+This is probably a good time to mention that via Ferrata equipment, unlike climbing equipment, is only meant to be used as emergency equipment, in case of a fall.
 Remember it only works if you have it on and use it properly!

 Stripping it down there are really 4 mandatory items and they are: